BleepSound/ms20-vcf-double/README.md

 MS20-VCF clone based on BartonSynth version.

+Size: 12HP

 2 filters in one with a possibility to bridge them and get a band pass filter.

-When using the band pass mode, signal IN on filter 1 and out on filter 2.
+When using the band pass mode, signal IN on filter 1 and OUT on filter 2.

-cutoff + resonance, with a switch to chose low pass or high pass mode.
+Cutoff + Resonance, with a switch to chose low pass or high pass mode.

 CV control on the filter cutoff.